-- " The minimum amount of flood insurance required for first mortgage secured by one-to-four-unit properties is the lower of: - 100% replacement cost of the insurable value; or - o The maximum insurance available from the NFIP; or - The unpaid principal balance of the mortgage.\ - \Coverage is only required on the new first mortgage loan unless there is a Homebridge subordinate loan.
+- " The minimum amount of flood insurance required for first mortgage secured by one-to-four-unit properties is the lower of: - 100% replacement cost of the insurable value; or - The maximum insurance available from the NFIP; or - The unpaid principal balance of the mortgage. - Coverage is only required on the new first mortgage loan unless there is a Homebridge subordinate loan.
 In that case, both loans must be covered. - " The minimum NFIP deductible may not be less than:

-The minimum of the deductible may her be less than: Deductible Flood Insurance Coverage Amount Pre-FIRM: \$1500 Pre-FIRM: \$2000 \$100,000 or less \$100,000+ Post-FIRM \$1000 Post-FIRM \$1250 \$100,000 or less \$100,000+
+Deductible Flood Insurance Coverage Amount

+Pre-FIRM: \$1500 \$100,000 or less

+Pre-FIRM: \$2000 \$100,000+

+Post-FIRM \$1000 \$100,000 or less

+Post-FIRM \$1250 \$100,000+

-- " The maximum deductible for residential properties under NFIP is \$10,000. - " PUD Projects Insured by the Association: - 1-4 Unit Projects: The lesser of the insurable value of the facilities, \$250,000 (which is the maximum NFIP coverage), or the unpaid principal balance of the mortgage.\ - \Coverage is only required on the new first mortgage loan unless there is a Homebridge subordinate loan.
+- " The maximum deductible for residential properties under NFIP is \$10,000. - " PUD Projects Insured by the Association: - 1-4 Unit Projects: The lesser of the insurable value of the facilities, \$250,000 (which is the maximum NFIP coverage), or the unpaid principal balance of the mortgage. - Coverage is only required on the new first mortgage loan unless there is a Homebridge subordinate loan.
 In that case, both loans must be covered. - o 5 or More Projects: The lesser of the insurable value of the facilities or \$500,000 per building. - " The maximum deductible available under NFIP for dwelling/general property policies is \$10,000 and policies covering buildings with 5 or more units are \$50,000.
 The master or blanket policy must include a provision that premiums are paid as a common expense and must name the building owner as the insured.
 The Homeowners Association may be an additional insured.